 I consider it the greatest compliment when people enjoy a healthier cake I’ve made without realising it’s been ‘healthified’!

-Without meaning to blow my own trumpet, I’ve never met anyone who didn’t rave about these lower sugar Greek yogurt blueberry muffins.
+I’ve never met anyone who didn’t rave about these lower sugar Greek yogurt blueberry muffins.
 When I served the ‘digger cake’ made with this 30-minute healthy chocolate cake recipe at my son’s first birthday party, no one could believe it was made with hidden veggies and no refined sugar.

 What makes them healthier?